 When regulations are drawn up, we will seek legal opinion, but I suspect this will need to be determined at tribunal.

-Conclusion:- If there are any further questions which you feel are not addressed by the above article, please email your questions to firstname.lastname@example.org and I will do my best to answer them by updating the article above.
+Conclusion: If there are any further questions which you feel are not addressed by the above article, please email your questions using the contact form and I will do my best to answer them.
+Follow us on Twitter for the latest updates.

 The above article represents personal opinion and not necessarily the opinion of the DPA in its entirety.
 All information provided above is with the intention of providing individuals with a greater understanding of Limited Duties and Capability Dismissal and provides advice based on the author’s personal opinion and knowledge.
 The above information is correct to the best knowledge of the author, but complete accuracy of the content cannot be guaranteed.